Spring has arrived in the Northern Hemisphere, making it the ideal time for a workplace team-building event to get everyone humming.

 7. Sports stadium visit

 How better to get your team pumping than to see how professional athletes get pumped for the big game?
-Most NFL, NBA and EPL teams offer stadium tours that get you behind the scenes where great athletes transform into magic teams.
+Most NFL, NBA, and EPL teams offer stadium tours that get you behind the scenes where great athletes transform into magic teams.
 From the changing room to the pitch, this is the place to inspire your team by some of the best in the world.

 8. Escape room

 To fire the minds of your team, try the challenge of escape rooms.
 Split into groups and attempt to solve a series of brain-bending clues in order to solve a mystery and escape the room.
-Working as a team will be essential to success in these venues – though deerstalker hats, pipes and magnifying glasses are strictly optional.
+Working as a team will be essential to success in these venues – though deerstalker hats, pipes, and magnifying glasses are strictly optional.

 Here’s one to bring out the competitive streak in your team.
 Find a local archery range, get everybody into groups, and see how many points they can score on targets.
 Higher points gained for greater distances and hitting the bullseye.
-Clay target shooting is an alternative to archery if your team prefer a gun to a bow.
+Clay target shooting is an alternative to archery if your team prefers a gun to a bow.

 Bring out your team’s inner George Clooney or Keira Knightley with a murder mystery they not only need to solve – but also play a part in.
-Hold a themed dinner or event (for example, a fake wedding), and give everyone attending a specific role to play, including personal details, costume etc. But only one will be the murderer – everyone else will need to work out who it is.
+Hold a themed dinner or event (for example, a fake wedding), and give everyone attending a specific role to play, including personal details, costume, etc. But only one will be the murderer – everyone else will need to work out who it is.

 So there you have it.
 Ten team-building suggestions from targets to tastings, and clues to cruise.
-Make sure to also get some great feedback afterwards with a custom staff survey - and start thinking about the next one!
+Make sure to also get some great feedback afterward with a custom staff survey - and start thinking about the next one!